What you will learn

 - Applicants must be 16 years of age or older or a graduate of a secondary school.
 (Some exceptions may apply.)

-- A sincere interest in people of all ages who require all levels of care.
-This includes individuals who are: mentally or physically disabled, experiencing life threatening situations, confused or requiring rehabilitation.
+- A sincere interest in people of all ages who require all levels of support and care.

-- Flexibility to adjust to early morning and evening practicum shifts to a variety of clinical settings and locations within the Metro Vancouver area.
+- Flexibility to adjust to early morning, evening, or weekend practicum shifts, to a variety of clinical settings and locations within the Metro Vancouver area.

 Program general hours